lvsal/GlobalPUML/README.md

 # GlobalPUML

-This is a PUML generator for Go.
+This is a PUML generator for Go, and is being used for a class project.
+This will most likely not be maintained.
 This treats package global as an object to allow an object oriented representation of Go code.
 For example, if you have a package named "mypackage" that contains non-struct variables and functions, these will be placed into a "MypackageGlobal" object.

 Namespace idea and function types were taken from https://github.com/jfeliu007/goplantuml.